suyinwb/stock-analysis/README.md

 Steve loves the workbook you prepared for him.
 At the click of a button, he can analyze an entire dataset.
 Now, to do a little more research for his parents, he wants to expand the dataset to include the entire stock market over the last few years.
 Although your code works well for a dozen stocks, it might not work as well for thousands of stocks.
 And if it does, it may take a long time to execute.

-The same dataset from his first stock analysis will be used to measure the time difference.
+The same dataset from his first stock analysis will be used to measure the runtime difference.

 ### Purpose
 The current dataset in the spreadsheet is small and already it takes a few seconds to run each year.
 Therefore, in order to expand to include many years and more stocks, we need to reduce the runtime through code refactoring.